VOLTTRON/volttron/docs/source/devguides/agent_development/Agent-Development.rst

 ``volttron -l volttron.log -vv&``

+-  Launch the agent by <uuid> using the result of the list command:

+``volttron-ctl start <uuid>``

--  Launch the agent by running:
+-  Launch the agent by name with:

 ``volttron-ctl start --name testeragent-0.1``

+-  Launch the agent by tag with:

+``volttron-ctl start --tag testagent``

 -  Check that it is `running <AgentStatus>`__: